 I am obsessed with brownies.
 I’ll admit it.
 I have several brownies recipes on my blog, but if you only make one of my brownie recipes, make this one!
 As soon as I came up with my Cookie Dough Collagen Bars, I just knew I had to invent a brownie version.
 The result of my experimentation was a thick, fudge-like brownie with chewy edges, crackly top, and just the right balance of cocoa and sweetness.
-Not to mention, they are low carb with only 3 grams of sugar per brownie (including the chocolate chips) and a surprising 12 grams of protein.
+Not to mention, they are low carb with only 2 grams of sugar per brownie (including the chocolate chips) and a surprising 10 grams of protein.
 These are hands down the best brownies I’ve ever made and they’re healthy.
 Is that even possible?
-YES… they’re even better than brownies from boxed mix!
+YES… they’re just as good as (if not better than) brownies from boxed mix!

 Instead of butter, I used creamy almond butter to add richness and moisture.
 You can also use cashew butter or peanut butter if you are allergic to almonds.
-The recipe also calls for two egg whites but feel free to use a flax egg if you’re allergic to eggs.
+The recipe does call for four egg whites but feel free to use two flax eggs if you’re allergic to eggs.
 I also added a generous measure of dark chocolate chips!
 I love Ghirardelli 60% cacao bittersweet chocolate chips, but you can use sugar-free chocolate chips or dairy-free chocolate chips if you prefer.
-Or leave them out – these bars will still taste amazing!
+Or just leave them out – these bars will still taste amazing!

 Without further ado, here’s the printable recipe.
 I’d love for you to rate or comment below if you try them 😉